vtnsi/resonaate/CONTRIBUTING.md

   - Assign a reviewer to check your work, a code review may be requested
   - This ensures `develop` is stable enough for "continuous development"
 - Once `develop` is deemed stable enough, it can become a release candidate
-  - Open a merge request into `master` for the release candidate
+  - Open a merge request into `main` for the release candidate
-  - This ensures `master` remains "production-ready" as much as possible
+  - This ensures `main` remains "production-ready" as much as possible

 ## Developer Tools